h9-tect/01.NLTK-step-by-step/README.md

 Genism      |Genism is a robust open source NLP library support in Python.
 This library is highly efficient and scalable.
  Vocabulary	|This library is best to get Semantic type information from the given text.
 PyNLPl	|PyNLPI also was known as ‘Pineapple’ and supports Python.
 It provides a parser for many data formats like FoLiA/Giza/Moses/ARPA/Timbl/CQL.
 Polyglot    |For massive multilingual applications, Polyglot is best suitable NLP library.
 Feature extraction in the way on Identity and Entity.
 Pattern     |It is a light-weighted NLP module.
-This is generally used in Web-mining, crawling or such type of spidering task. p
+This is generally used in Web-mining, crawling or such type of spidering task.